networknt/light-doc/content/tutorial/eventuate/todo-list/hybrid-command.md

 ```

-As we have to put the service jar into the hybrid server platform in order to run
-it, we cannot wait then to test it.
-So for hybrid service development, end-to-end
-test is very important to ensure what you have built is working.
+As we have to put the service jar into the hybrid server platform in order to run it, we cannot wait then to test it.
+So for hybrid service development, the end-to-end test is very important to ensure what you have built is working.

 ```java
 package com.networknt.todolist.command.handler;